whosonfirst/go-whosonfirst-spatial-sqlite/README.md

 The goal is to have a package that conforms to the [database.SpatialDatabase](https://github.com/whosonfirst/go-whosonfirst-spatial#spatialdatabase) interface using [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and SQLite's [RTree](https://www.sqlite.org/rtree.html) extension.

+Also, this is not as fast as it should be.
+This is largely with the way WOF records are inflated and passed around in order to support GeoJSON output.
+There is [an open ticket](https://github.com/whosonfirst/go-whosonfirst-spatial-sqlite/issues/2) to address this.

 ## Example

 ```